 Aside from her role as Academic Lead for the CMI at the Business School, she is also a moderator for undergraduate programmes in Business, Tourism and Events at Grwp Llandrillo Menai, ensuring high quality and rigor throughout Bangor validated programmes.
-Up until September 2019, Clair was the Programme Lead for all Travel, Tourism and Hsopitality programmes that are run by Bangor University's MDIST partner institutions in Tashkent, Uzbekistan.
-She is still project managing the development of a suite of two new undergraduate programmes in International Travel, Tourism and Hospitality for MDIST.
+Up until September 2022, Clair was the Programme Lead for all Travel, Tourism and Hsopitality programmes that are run by Bangor University's MDIST partner institutions in Tashkent, Uzbekistan.
+She completed a complex quadripartite project management and development of a suite of two new undergraduate programmes in International Travel, Tourism and Hospitality for MDIST.

-Clair is an External Examiner across Human Resource Management and Strategy programmes for Hull University Business School and has held this role since 2018.
+Clair was an External Examiner across Human Resource Management and Strategy programmes for Hull University Business School 2018-2022.
 She has active roles with programme and module validation of affiliate programmes in sister institutions such as Coleg Llandrillo, and across the College of Business, Law, Education and Social Sciences.
-Clair is actively involved with several other UK based universities including Mancheseter Business School and most recently Hull.
+Clair is actively involved with several other UK based universities including Mancheseter Business School and Centrum Catolica, Lima Peru.

 Clair has held other leadership roles including the Head of the Business and Management subject group on the School Teaching and Learning Committee until January 2020.
 The Deputy Director for Centre for Business Research, Deputy/Senior Personal Tutor for all BBS students; the Quality Assurance and Validation Officer for all Bangor Business School Undergraduate and Postgraduate Programmes.

 Historical roles also include; Editorial Board member for Bangor Business School working paper series; Academic Champion of Enterprise for Bangor University; Marketing Director for the Business School’s Management Centre; and Information Officer and Abstractor for the World Banking Abstracts Journal.